rust-lang/rust/active/0000-rfc-process.md

 This is a proposal for a more principled RFC process to make it a more integral part of the overall development process, and one that is followed consistently to introduce features to Rust.

-Goals of the specified RFC process:

-* Discourage unactionable or vague RFCs
-* Ensure that all serious RFCs are considered equally
-* Those with a stake in Rust's development should feel confident they understand why new features are being merged

 # Detailed design